aparo/zio-opensearch/README.md

  - zio-opensearch-tasks: it provides support for Tasks API
  - zio-opensearch-text-structure: it provides support for Text Structure API
  - zio-opensearch-transform: it provides support for Transform API
- - zio-opensearch-watcher: it provides support for Watcher API
- - zio-opensearch-xpack: it provides support for XPACK API

 And their dependencies are the following ones:
 ![Module dependencies](dependencies.png)